lsbillups/Getting_And_Cleaning_Data/CodeBook.md

 # Overview of the data cleaning process

-The data cleaning process performed in 'run_analysis.R' contains 5 steps in total.
+The data cleaning process performed in `run_analysis.R` contains 5 steps in total.

 * First, we load both training and testing dataset into R. And for both training and testing dataset, we associate them with the corresponding subjects and activities.
-Finally, we merge training and testing datasets together using the 'rbind()' function.
+Finally, we merge training and testing datasets together using the `rbind()` function.

-* Second, we extract the features contains only "mean()" and "std()" meaning that we only care about the measurements on the mean and standard deviation.
-'Mean_Std' is the data.frame contains only those columns.
+* Second, we extract the features contains only "mean()" and "std()" meaning that we only care about the measurements on the mean and standard deviation. `Mean_Std` is the data.frame contains only those columns.

 * Third, we coerce the activities back to their descriptive names by releveling the factor variable.

 * Fourth, similar to step 3, we use more descriptive names for the variable names so that they are more humanly readable.

-* Fifth, for each variable included in 'Mean_Std', we find the average value for each subject on each activity.
+* Fifth, for each variable included in `Mean_Std`, we find the average value for each subject on each activity.
-And then, we create an independent data set named 'ResultTidydata.txt'.
+And then, we create an independent data set named `ResultTidydata.txt`.
 The newly-created tidy dataset meets all the tidy data principles, namely each variable measured should be in one column, each different observation of that variable should be in a different row.

 # Variables description